mgsantos-tss/SaaS-Triage-Lab/README.md

 # MG Santos Technical Support & Triage Lab (SaaS)

 ## Project Overview
-I built this lab to simulate the day-to-day troubleshooting I do in a Tier-2 Support role.
+I built this mockup Portfolio Project to simulate troubleshooting I do in a Technical Support role.
 Instead of just reading about tools, I set up a local environment to show how I actually track down bugs across the server, database, and API layers.

 ## Tools Used
 * **Windows IIS:** To host the local web environment.